Last Updated on December 2, 2024

 Capital Gain = Proceeds of Disposition – Adjusted Cost Base

-The Canada Revenue Agency provides a more generalized definition of ACB by stating “The adjusted cost base (ACB) is usually the cost of a property plus any expenses to acquire it, such as commissions and legal fees.3”
+Some government agencies, such as the Canada Revenue Agency, provide a more generalized definition of ACB by stating “The adjusted cost base (ACB) is usually the cost of a property plus any expenses to acquire it, such as commissions and legal fees.3

 Let us clarify this concept by way of example: